 Trust services and more: the easy way to create a secure place for working from home

 There aren't many reasons to look back wistfully to April 2020.
 The effects of the pandemic and the uncertainty about the future weighed too heavily.
 But there were also encouraging signs.
 Take, for instance, the number of employees working from home: 30 percent worked ‘predominantly’ or ‘exclusively’ on their home PCs.
-This figure has yet to be surpassed in the current pandemic.
 But really that shouldn't mark the end of the line.
 With the right tools, we could achieve so much more.

 Thanks to the EU’s eIDAS Regulation, in particular, many of these tools have long been available.
 We are in fact talking about trust services – electronic signatures, electronic seals and website certificates.
 To say that these tools will make online communications more secure and efficient is not enough.
 After all, they have put many digital processes on a par with analogue processes in legal terms, making it possible for some people to work from home for the first time ever.

 Dr. Kim Nguyen, CEO of D-Trust GmbH

 Tool 1: Electronic signatures prevent changes in media format